WeslieDE/PlaytimeReloaded/README.md

 - /playtime [player]
     Show you own playtime or the playtime from [player]

-- /toptime
+- /toptime [numbers]
-    Show the top 5 player with the best playtime.
+    Show the top [numbers] player with the best playtime.
+	Default is 5

 ## Permissions